EarthMC-Toolkit/EMCS-Rewritten/README.md

 ```

 ### Running the bot
-`go run . register` -> Uses a temporary discord session to registers commands and exits the process immediately.
+`go run . register` -> Uses a temporary Discord session to register commands, then exits the process immediately.
 `go run . start` -> Runs the bot and connects to Discord.
-Runs until the process panics or is killed via `Ctrl + C`.
+The process runs until a panic or `Ctrl+C` (graceful exit).

-To register and automatically start, simply combine them like so: `go run . register && go run . start`
+To start immediately after registering, simply append it like so: `go run . register && go run . start`

 ⚠️ You should only ever run `register` before `start` - not after the bot already started!\
 ℹ️ The bot uses a lock file, meaning only a single instance will exist across processes.